thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 *Can we perhaps be moral without God?* This is another form of the objection.
-Many say, *"I don't need religion to be moral."* And to an extent, that's true -a person can live a relatively moral life without believing in God. **But the deeper question is, can morality itself exist without God?** If God does not exist, are good and evil real things, or just preferences?
+Many say, *"I don't need religion to be moral."* And to an extent, that's true -a person can live a relatively moral life without believing in God. **But the deeper question is, can morality itself exist without God?** If God does not exist, are good and evil real things or just preferences?
 Without God, moral laws become social contracts or evolutionary instincts - they might help survival, but they carry no obligation.
 Why should I follow the herd's morality if it doesn't benefit me?
 And who says the herd is right?

 :::tip[Building on the rock of Christianity]

-Christianity offers a solid foundation - a personal, holy God who created humans with value, gave us free will, and expects us to love others as He has loved us.
+Christianity offers a solid foundation - a personal, holy God who created humans with value, gave us free will and expects us to love others as He has loved us.

-That framework gives us not only a reason to be moral but also hope for justice, forgiveness, and redemption.
+That framework gives us not only a reason to be moral but also hope for justice, forgiveness and redemption.

 :::

 ## Responsibility and Human Sin, Not Religion

-**The claim that religion causes most wars is a myth clearly unsupported by history.** The vast majority of human conflict arises from greed, power, pride, ethnic division, and ideological extremism - not genuine religious conviction!
+**The claim that religion causes most wars is a myth clearly unsupported by history.** The vast majority of human conflict arises from greed, power, pride, ethnic division and ideological extremism - not genuine religious conviction!

 In fact, some of the bloodiest regimes in history were founded on atheistic principles, not religious ones.
-And while people have done evil in the name of religion, this reflects more on human nature than on the religion itself - especially when the core teachings of that religion promote true peace, love, and justice.
+And while people have done evil in the name of religion, this reflects more on human nature than on the religion itself - especially when the core teachings of that religion promote true peace, love and justice.

 Human beings are capable of great evil - not because they're religious or irreligious, but because of sin.
 Christianity doesn't deny this - it confronts it head on.
-Jesus came not to establish a worldly empire, [but to change hearts](../../jesus/because-he-lives/salvation-and-redemption.md), offering a path of [reconciliation between God and man](../../jesus/crediblilty/why-jesus-came.md), and between man and his fellow man.
+Jesus came not to establish a worldly empire, [but to change hearts](../../jesus/because-he-lives/salvation-and-redemption.md), offering a path of [reconciliation between God and man](../../jesus/crediblilty/why-jesus-came.md) and between man and his fellow man.

 Ultimately, peace won't come by rejecting religion, but by embracing the